 SUSAN D. BLODGETT

 Member at large of the library board, Sue served as the In School Restriction and Project PASS teacher at John Jay Senior High School for 23 years.
 In June of 2001 Sue was named Educator of the Year by the Dutchess County Youth Board.
 She currently serves on the Dutchess County Mental Health Board and the Architectural Review Board in the Town of East Fishkill.
 Sue has resided in Hopewell Junction since 1965.

-Chris was a marketing executive for the DuPont Company in Wilmington, Delaware, for twenty years before moving here in 2000, when she formed a marketing consultancy specializing in strategic business planning.
-Currently she is Vice President of External Affairs for Pattern for Progress, the policy and planning not-for-profit serving the economic development needs of the Hudson Valley region.
-She has served as head of the library’s board and chair of the Community Outreach Committee, she chaired the 1999-2001 capital campaign which produced $550,000 toward the expansion that more than doubled the size of the library.
-Chris lives with her husband Marty Sennett and son Brian in Covered Bridge Farm.
+Chris was a marketing executive for the DuPont Company in Wilmington, Delaware, for 20 years before moving here to form a marketing consultancy in strategic business planning.
+She has also served as Vice President of External Affairs for the regional policy and planning not-for-profit Hudson Valley Pattern for Progress.
+Currently secretary of the library’s board and chair of the Community Outreach Committee, she chaired the 1999-2001 capital campaign which produced $550,000 toward the expansion that more than doubled the size of the library.
+Chris lives with her husband Marty Sennett in Covered Bridge Farm.

 Seth has been a resident of Hopewell Junction since 2002.
 He is currently employed at Hartan Brokerage as an Assistant Vice President and is responsible for new business and renewal production.
 Prior to joining Hartan Seth was AIG’s New York Region Assistant Vice President.
 Seth holds a BS from University of Hartford, and an MBA from Pace University.
 Seth recently volunteered as an assistant coach for the East Fishkill Soccer League, and when not at work enjoys spending time with his wife Jeanne and their four children.